📦

 General great sources of advice

-(IMO: worth reading in full instead of skimming or summarizing with ChatGPT.
+• Conversely: These sources above are worth reading in full instead of skimming or summarizing with ChatGPT.
 Books & writing are more than just their high-level takeaways; they’re ways to self-program, self-hypnotize.
-Still lots of alpha in books.)
+Still lots of alpha in books.

-• Don’t pitch people your idea, instead learn who they are
+• Coming up with ideas: Don’t pitch people your idea, instead learn who they are

 • “Talking to Humans”